johnpittman/js-node-util-request/README.md

   - ex. override headers
 - Response handlers
   - Run in order as added
-  - Configure handlers to reduce redundant response work
+  - Reduce complexity of response handling
-  - Ex. parse JSON based on response type
-  - Ex. turn a response into an error
+  - Ex. parse JSON based on response type then turn it into an error
 - Pass custom options through the pipeline
+  - allow passed options to middleware/handlers
+- Handler: jsonParser
+  - parse fetch responses based on content-type
+- Middleware: jsonSender
+  - set fetch json headers

+# TODO

+- Merge user fetch opts with global opts to avoid having to check both in middleware/handlers as well as forced to use 'function' syntax since global opts are not piped through

 ## Addons